 Our alumni are found across Canada, the U.S. and overseas.
-Particle physics alumni work in particle physics in government labs, academia, or with industry.
+Particle physics alumni work in government labs, academia and in industry.
 Medical physics alumni hold positions as clinical physicists, researchers and academics, physicists in regulatory agencies, and in industry.